joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-12-24-family-devos-luke.md

 ## Christ Calls Us Out From Under Darkness

-Luke 8:1-3 (ESV) Soon afterward he went on through cities and villages, proclaiming and bringing the good news of the kingdom of God.
-And the twelve were with him, 2 and also some women who had been healed of evil spirits and infirmities: Mary, called Magdalene, from whom seven demons had gone out, 3 and Joanna, the wife of Chuza, Herod's household manager, and Susanna, and many others, who provided for them out of their means.
+Luke 8:1-3 (CSB) Afterward he was traveling from one town and village to another, preaching and telling the good news of the kingdom of God.
+The Twelve were with him,<sup> 2 </sup>and also some women who had been healed of evil spirits and sicknesses: Mary, called Magdalene (seven demons had come out of her);<sup> 3 </sup>Joanna the wife of Chuza, Herod’s steward; Susanna; and many others who were supporting them from their possessions.

 *If God did nothing, could we ever know God?*